mackelab/critical_retina/README.md

 The current version is (and to some degree will always be) work in progress.

+See [https://bitbucket.org/mackelab/home](https://bitbucket.org/mackelab/home) for more repositories by the group.

 ## Usage

 To get started, change base_dir.m to the name of the directory that the code is sitting in, run startup.m to set the path, and run one of the demo-files in the demo-folder.